tareknatsheh/foods-finder/README.md

-A demo Restaurants-review-app using typescript React.js with Nodejs for the backend API.
+A demo Restaurants-review-app using the following:

+*Backend*
+- Node js with typescript
+- Express
+- Mongoose (for the MongoDB database)

+*FrontEnd*
+- React js framework with typescript
+- React Router version 6.14.2
+- Jest and React-Testing-Library for the unit tests
+- Bootstrap for the styling

+It